junesirius/junesirius.github.io/_posts/Supernatural/2025-05-15-SPN-Fantasy-whole-novel.md

 - **it's a letter and a promise to keep, each blue line is a time when Cas reincarnate and the used up life force and memory are saved on the glass, already happened 13 times since 4k years ago, 300 years=1 line, Dean wait and guard for 4k years**
 - blue is Dean's notes because when he ages he would forget, he uses it to remind himself of Cas's each life
 - it's a curse or just how their life forms are supposed to be, **they shouldn't have been able to sustain this long but they use the glass to preserve them, the initial glass before any blue is added is their combined art work, they know each other from that age and already become really good and close but Cas would age Dean wouldn't**, (reverse of canon, a bit like Aziraphale/Crowley + Amy/Rory 2k y centurion)
+- The Glass is: **a secret, treasure, love letter, promise, memo, memory, thought, missing, yearning**

 #### What is Dean/Cas

 - Cas is ice/wind/sky/comet, Dean is earth/rock/wolf/oak tree, both forget their true form, know they're not human but forget what they are
-- one long life, one reincarnated short life creature
+- one long life, one reincarnated short life creature: Dean is long life but will forget, Cas lives a human life time (100 year of living every 300 years)

 - amnesia Cas/Dean
 - Dean from planet of color and light, brighter than Earth, Earth is less colorful, too much grey, especially winter, his planet is more blue, more spring, more happy, homesick Dean, want to go back, doesn't want to give up, struggling but still managing, strong life force as well; troubled Dean, Dean magical creature/alien pretending to be human, suppressing special ability of transformation, good student trying to not use the special ability, struggling in human interaction, staring at window for long hours